viacheslav-lasukov/PMBoK6/Artefacts/Work Performance Data.md

   - "artefact"
 ---
 # Description
-To become [[Work Perfomance Information]], the work performance data are compared with the [[Project Management Plan]] components, project documents, and other project variables.
+To become [[Work Performance Information]], the [[work performance data]] are compared with the [[Project Management Plan]] components, project documents, and other project variables.
 This comparison indicates how the project is performing.
 ## Examples
 - work completed
 - KPIs